theheking/intro-to-r/content/2_datatypes.md

 >

-> Note: For particular packages there are custom R objects.
+> Note: For particular packages, there are custom R objects.
 These can combine all of the datatypes above to better streamline certain commands and pipelines.
 For example, Seurat has the format below.
 ![layout](../img/seurat.png)